 An accumulation of fluid in the abdomen lining or belly that is often unnoticed is known as ascites.
 Normally, cirrhosis, a liver disease, is known to cause this condition.
 If a person gains weight quickly and without any valid reasons, then one should discuss this matter with the health care expert before any further complications arise.
+Our ascites treatment program guides patients through effective management with a low-salt diet, diuretic therapy, therapeutic paracentesis with albumin, and advanced options like TIPS procedure for refractory cases.

 60,000 to 100,000 people with cirrhosis are known to acquire this medical disorder.
 Symptoms such as bloating, stomach pain, and, on rare occasions, breathing problems are common in such patients.
-Doctors only treat this condition as a threat, and when an individual has at least 25 ml or 0.8 ounce of fluid buildup, he or she is diagnosed with ascites.
+Doctors only treat this condition as a threat, and when an individual has at least 25 ml or 0.8 ounce of fluid buildup, he or she is diagnosed with this.

 How Cirrhosis Results in Ascites?